huggingface/blog/annotated-diffusion.md

 ### Conditional U-Net

-Now that we've defined all building blocks (position embeddings, ResNet/ConvNeXT blocks, attention and layer normalization), it's time to define the entire neural network.
+Now that we've defined all building blocks (position embeddings, ResNet/ConvNeXT blocks, attention and group normalization), it's time to define the entire neural network.
 Recall that the job of the network \\(\mathbf{\epsilon}_\theta(\mathbf{x}_t, t)\\) is to take in a batch of noisy images + noise levels, and output the noise added to the input.
 More formally:

 - the network takes a batch of noisy images of shape `(batch_size, num_channels, height, width)` and a batch of noise levels of shape `(batch_size, 1)` as input, and returns a tensor of shape `(batch_size, num_channels, height, width)`